 Clinical Information Analyst, Intermediate

 Dr, Romero is a bilingual foreign medical graduate physician with a Master of Public Heath from The University of Texas Health Science Center at Houston.
 She is certified by the National Certification Board for Diabetes Educators as a Diabetes Educator as well as a Texas State Community Health Worker Instructor.
 For the past 20 years, she has been working for UT Health San Antonio as a primary care practice facilitator in the 38 counties of South Texas.
-Her projects focus on improving health outcomes for underserved and rural communities clinical quality improvement strategies.
+Her projects focus on improving health outcomes for underserved and rural community clinical quality improvement strategies.
 Dr. Romero has devoted her professional career to helping develop strategic plans to increase the capacity of primary care physicians in community-based settings to work towards health improvement in their patient populations.
 She focuses on optimizing provider-patient relationships.
-As a trained physician, she works closely with primary care practices and facilitates projects within daily practice to improve the quality of service delivery .
-Additionally, she works with community stakeholders on health initiatives that are high priority in the community.
-In 2019, she joined the TACKLE HIV/HCV and ECHO teams as the ECHO Outreach Coordinator to help built awareness among health professionals about the ECHO initiative.
+As a trained physician, she works closely with primary care practices and facilitates projects within the daily practice to improve the quality of service delivery.
+Additionally, she works with community stakeholders on health initiatives that are high priorities in the community.
+In 2019, she joined the TACKLE HIV/HCV and ECHO teams as the ECHO Outreach Coordinator to help build awareness among health professionals about the ECHO initiative.